romanz/electrs/README.md

 ### Notable changes from Electrs:

-- HTTP REST API instead of the Electrum JSON-RPC protocol, with extended transaction information (previous outputs, spending transactions, script asm and more).
+- HTTP REST API in addition to the Electrum JSON-RPC protocol, with extended transaction information (previous outputs, spending transactions, script asm and more).

 - Extended indexes and database storage for improved performance under high load: